Blarm1959/Quarto/README.md

 # Quarto

-A responsive Progressive Web App implementation of the strategy game Quarto.
+A modern, responsive **Progressive Web App (PWA)** implementation of the classic strategy game **Quarto**.

+The application has been designed to work well on **phones, tablets, laptops and desktop computers**, with a touch-friendly interface, installable PWA support and a configurable computer opponent.

+---

-## Current version
+## Release information

-v0.3.0
+The current release information is maintained automatically in:

+- `release.json`
+- `build-info.json`

+These files are the single source of truth for version, build and release metadata. :contentReference[oaicite:0]{index=0}

+---

 ## Run locally